orchestrator

 During registration, select Accounts in this organizational directory only and set the Redirect URI to https://{yourDomain}/identity/signin-oidc.

-Note: If you already have a registered application for your organization, there is no need to create a new one, but make sure that it is set up as described above.
+Note: If you already have a registered application for your organization, there is no need to create a new one, but make sure that the app is set up as described above.

 2. Open the application's Overview page, copy the Application (client) ID and Directory (tenant) ID, and save them for later use: